Tips & Guides / Leases

 If you’re looking for a more flexible living arrangement, renting month-to-month might be the perfect fit for your needs.
 The following is everything you need to know about month-to-month leases, the benefits of this type of rental agreement, and how to find this type of lease in your city or town:

 A month-to-month lease is a rental agreement without a set end date.
-With a classic 12-month lease, renters commit to living in an apartment for a full year (or sometimes more), but with a month-to-month agreement, there’s no set rental period—it can be as long or as short as you need, and your lease will renew each month until you provide a 30-day notice that you want to terminate the contract.
+With a classic 12-month lease, renters commit to living in an apartment for a full year (or sometimes more), but with a month-to-month agreement, there’s no set tenancy period—it can be as long or as short as you need, and your lease renews each month until you provide a 30-day notice that you want to terminate the lease for your tenancy.
 This allows you to stay in the rental for as little as a few months or as long as several years, and you have the power to terminate your lease at the best time for your situation.

 The process of applying for a month-to-month lease will vary depending on the landlord or company that you’re renting from, but generally speaking, you’ll apply for your rental agreement the same way you would with a standard lease.
 You’ll typically need to fill out an application, provide proof of income, and agree to a credit and/or background check.
 Once your application is approved by your landlord, you’ll set a move-in date and typically pay your first month’s rent.
 Depending on state laws, some landlords may require a security deposit for a month-to-month lease.